karadeskin/Music-Rec/README.md

 ## API Documentation
 ### Routes
-- /: Home page with the option to log in using Spotify.
+- /: Home page with the option to login using Spotify.
 - /login: Initiates the OAuth login flow with Spotify.
 - /callback: Handles the callback from Spotify's OAuth process.
 - /playlists: Allows users to enter playlist ID and song name, and returns song recommendations.
 - /refresh-token: Refreshes the access token if it has expired.

 ## Future Improvements
-- Allow users to search for playlists directly within the app.
-- Improve the recommendation algorithm by incorporating more user-specific data.
+- Improve the UI.
 - Add additional filters to recommendations (e.g., genre, mood, etc.).